 Dana moved to Pensacola via Albequerque, New Mexico following her husband who is in Naval Aviator training.
-She earned her Bachelor's Degree in Pre-Medical Biology and her Master's Degree in Animal Behavior from New Mexico State University.
-She is looking to combine her interests in Biology with her love for animals by working as a technican assistant for Airport Animal Hopsital.
-Her hobbies include scuba diving, going to the beach, paddleboarding, running and training her rescue dog Zia.
+She earned her Bachelor's Degree in Pre-Medical Biology and her Master's degree in Animal Behavior from New Mexico State University.
+She is looking to combine her interests in Biology with her love for animals by working as a Veterinary Nurse for Airport Animal Hopsital.
+Her hobbies include scuba diving, going to the beach, paddle boarding, running and training her rescue dog Zia.

 Payden is originally from Bunkie, Louisiana and moved to Pensacola in May of 2016.
 She graduated from Louisiana State University with her Bachelor's degree in Molecular and Cellular Biology.
 In high school, she worked as a hired hand for a family friend and mainly worked with horses.
 Payden then started working with dogs and cats at a pet hotel in Greenwood, Louisiana for two and a half years and absolutley loved it.
 She has a passion for working with animals big and small and is so happy with what she is doing.
 Her hobbies include reading, watching movies, riding horses, driving motorcycles and hiking.